 The law does not prescribe the possibility to challenge the age assessment decision.
 However, it is possible to request a new expert opinion, which will be also conducted by IML and the cost should be covered by the person requesting it.
 There has been no such case in practice.

-In 2023, IGI-DAI reported that 5 age assessments were made at IML Galati country hospital[22].
+In 2023, IGI-DAI reported that 5 age assessments were made at IML Galati county hospital.[26]
 No further details and explanations were provided on why such a low number of age assessments were performed in 2023.
+In 2024 and 2025, IGI‑DAI did not provide information regarding the number or outcome of age assessment examinations.

 [3] Article 5(1) Asylum Decree.